Above: Chiltern Society volunteers install a bird box

 Above: One of the blue tit boxes in situ

-Impress the Chess is very grateful to the Chiltern Society for its bird box expertise and manpower, having already put up a number of boxes in Meades Water Gardens last year, many of which were nested in and had young birds successfully fledge.
+Impress the Chess is very grateful to the Chiltern Society for its bird box expertise and manpower, having already put up a number of boxes in Meades Water Gardens, many of which have been successfully nested in and had young birds fledge.
 The Chiltern Society is the only charity dedicated to conserving the whole of the Chilterns landscape, with the support of 7,000 members.
 Having been in existence for more than 50 years, the Chiltern Society has a strong team of 500 volunteers who not only work on their own reserves, but also help to conserve local authority sites, such as Captains Wood.

 Above: a successfully fledged tit nest cleared out from a bird box in Meades Water Gardens at the end of the 2017 breeding season